hiiamboris/red-spaces-gitlab-mirror/widgets/guide.md

 ### Adding a VID/S style

-To ease the use of it, we should also add a VID/S style.
+To ease the use of our template, we should also add a VID/S style.
 What auto-facets makes sense for a `drop-box*`?
 Obviously, we could auto-assign block to `data`.
 We could probably use `[left center right]` for alignments as well.

 Styles reside in `spaces/VID/styles`, but since we're working within Spaces context, just `VID/styles` is fine.
 Let's put this somewhere in our script before the `view` call, and test it out: